 Our recent survey data also points out that our sector does not always adequately support employees by paying living wages.
 44% of our region’s nonprofit workers make less than $31,000, which could make them eligible for some public benefits in Massachusetts and Rhode Island.
 The cost of living is rising rapidly across our region and income inequality in our society is ever increasing.
 While many nonprofits have missions related to alleviating poverty and promoting well-being, many of our own nonprofit employees may be struggling to make ends meet with the low salaries in our sector.
 These inadequate wages particularly affect people of color, who are more likely to be in the lowest paid jobs in our sector.

 This report is an important companion piece to the raw compensation data provided in the Valuing Our Nonprofit Workforce study.
 As we remind our consulting clients and all who use this compensation data, it is a snapshot of what nonprofit pay currently is, not what it should be.
 When interpreting the market data, it is critical for nonprofits to remember that the median wages for many roles may be inadequate, forcing nonprofit employees to work second jobs or make sacrifices in their standard of living.
 When reviewing compensation, nonprofit organizations need to consider not only the market but their own mission and values, as well as equity concerns.
 We hope that the data and suggestions in the report provide a useful focal point to begin or continue conversations about the equity impacts of human resources decisions.

-Join us on September 20, 2018 for a night of networking and conversations about what the nonprofit sector can offer to millennials of color.
+Join us on September 20, 2018 for a night of networking and conversations about what the nonprofits can do to support millennials of color in the sector.
 Learn more.